quarkusio/quarkus-web-lab/cms/README.md

 ### Configure some things

-Open the `src/main/resources/application.properties` file and set these:
+Open the `src/main/resources/application.properties` file and set these settings, allowing us to run on a custom port, connect to a shared H2 database, and re-create our data every time.

 ```
 # Start serving on port 9090